Annaba: Economy

 As of 1911, Annaba was producing iron, zinc, cork, livestock, and cereal.

 The city is an important hub of the world steel industry with the steel complex of El Hadjar, 8 km south of the city.
 It is the largest in Africa.
 Phosphate and metal industries now include the Seybousa complex and the metallurgical complex of Allelik.
-The private industrial sector is also very important in Annaba and geared especially to the agri-food, metal processing, wood products and construction.
+The private industrial sector is also very important in Annaba and geared especially to the agri-food, metal processing, wood products and construction industries.
 These industrial areas occupy nearly 400 ha between Bouchet Bridge, Meboudja, Berrahal and Kherraza.
 Business areas are also to be found in the suburbs of the city, such as Sidi Salem, El Eulma and Wadi El-Aneb.